Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

-Jalen Brunson and his New York Knicks teammates face the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+Jalen Brunson and the rest of the New York Knicks hit the court versus the Miami Heat in the NBA Playoffs on Wednesday, at 7:30 PM ET.

-If you'd like to place a bet on Brunson's props, we look at his available ones, providing some stats and trends, below.
+Below we will break down Brunson's stats and trends, helping you make good picks on prop bets.

 Jalen Brunson Prop Bets vs. the Heat